Stay Fit and Fed with these Virginia Day Trips

 Eat: Pulp

-The bowls and smoothies at Harrisonburg’s Pulp—made from the nutritious fruit of the Amazon’s acai palm—provide perfect fuel for a Shenandoah ramble: The café puts you an easy drive from the park’s South Entrance at Rockfish Gap.
+The bowls and smoothies at Harrisonburg’s Pulp—made from the nutritious fruit of the Amazon’s acai palm—provide the perfect fuel for a Shenandoah ramble: The café puts you an easy drive from the park’s South Entrance at Rockfish Gap.

 Bonus Idea: Go spelunking down in Skyline Caverns.